gilnam74/vex-sneppet/VEX-Quick-start.md

 Point is a basement of 3 Dimensional data representation and its a core entity in Houdini.
 Understanding points allow understanding a huge part of SOP context in Houdini.
 To make things simple you can consider the single point as a complete geometry of any complexity.

 **Point** in Houdini is a basic container in 3D space with a number of **attributes** associated with it.
-**Attributes** are just variables to store data.
-The minimal amount of attributes is one: point position in the scene (`P`).
-Point position is a [vector](Programming-basics#data-types) attribute, it holds 3 float number: point position in X, Y and Z in the global coordinate system (scene).
-You can create another standard (Normal, Color, Velocity) or custom attributes of different data types for each point.
+**Attributes** are just variables on points to store data.
+The minimal amount of point attributes is one: point position in the scene (`P`).
+Point position is a built-in [vector](Programming-basics#data-types) attribute, it holds 3 float number: point position in X, Y and Z in the global coordinate system (scene).

+The attributes could be **built-in** (standard, already existing in Houdini) and **custom** (created and defined by the user).
+You can examine point attributes and their values in **Geometry Spreadsheet** window.

 All modeling and bunch of other operations in Houdini are just around creating and managing points and their attributes.

-You can examine point attributes in **Geometry Spreadsheet** window.

 ##### Create a point
 Create an [Attribute Wrangle](#create-a-wrangle-in-a-fresh-houdini-scene), set Run Over parameter to Detail.